noripyt/django-cachalot/docs/quickstart.rst

   can be cached: it disables this setting, so any table can be cached.
   :ref:`CACHALOT_UNCACHABLE_TABLES` has more weight than this: if you add a table to both settings, it will never be cached.
-  Use a frozenset over other sequence types for a tiny performance boost.
   Run ``./manage.py invalidate_cachalot`` after changing this setting.